Darcy Kuemper: Colorado Avalanche (2021–2022)

-Kuemper won his first two games in the first round against the Predators, but was forced to exit midway through game 3 after Predators forward Ryan Johansen's stick accidentally slipped through his mask and poked him in the eye.
+Kuemper won his first two games in the first round against the Predators, but was forced to exit midway through game three after Predators forward Ryan Johansen's stick accidentally slipped through his mask and poked him in the eye.
 He missed the fourth and final game of the series that completed the Avalanche's sweep of the Predators, but the injury proved to be minor.
 He returned to the ice for the second round series and led the Avalanche past the St. Louis Blues in six games for their first appearance in the conference finals in 21 years.
-However, he was forced to again exit during game 1 of the conference finals series against the Edmonton Oilers.
-It was announced that he would not play in game 2, citing an unspecified upper body injury, with backup goaltender Pavel Francouz taking over again.
-Kuemper returned to the roster for game 4 as a backup to Francouz, where the Avalanche completed their sweep of the Oilers and advanced to the 2022 Stanley Cup Finals.
-He resumed the role of starter for game 1 of the Cup Finals against the Tampa Bay Lightning.
-Kuemper made big saves in game 4 and helped set up Nazem Kadri's overtime-winning goal.
-In a series-deciding game 6, Kuemper outdueled Lightning goaltender Andrei Vasilevskiy one final time and stopped 22 of 23 shots as the Avalanche won their third Stanley Cup title in franchise history.
-In doing so, Kuemper joined Hall of Fame netminder Patrick Roy as the only other Avalanche goaltender to start, play in, and win a Stanley Cup Finals series.
+However, he was forced to again exit during game one of the conference finals series against the Edmonton Oilers.
+It was announced that he would not play in game two, citing an unspecified upper body injury, with backup goaltender Pavel Francouz taking over again.
+Kuemper returned to the roster for game four as a backup to Francouz, where the Avalanche completed their sweep of the Oilers and advanced to the 2022 Stanley Cup Final.
+He resumed the role of starter for game one of the Cup Final against the Tampa Bay Lightning.
+Kuemper made big saves in game four and helped set up Nazem Kadri's overtime-winning goal.
+In a series-deciding game six, Kuemper outdueled Lightning goaltender Andrei Vasilevskiy one final time and stopped 22 of 23 shots as the Avalanche won their third Stanley Cup title in franchise history.
+In doing so, Kuemper joined Hall of Fame netminder Patrick Roy as the only other Avalanche goaltender to start, play in, and win a Stanley Cup Final series.